nikhil-co/QU_Cats_QRISE2024/README.md

 * For resource estimation notebooks you need to have ```qsharp_widgets``` installed.

 > We have provided requirements.txt file consisting of all packages you require to run the code we have provided.

+### Video Submission

+We have also made a video submission for our project which can be found here - [YouTube](https://youtu.be/rZ0GuIRlk6U)